 Maritime Mobile Service Identity

 Any boater could face a sudden situation caused by a fire, collision, capsize, sinking boat or medical emergency.
-With a registered VHF radio using MMSI, your emergency situation is immediately transmitted with critical data to the US Coast Guard and other vessels in your vicinity.
-Press the “Red” button and the communications begins.
+With a registered VHF DSC-compatible radio using your unique MMSI number, your emergency situation is immediately transmitted with critical data to the US Coast Guard and other vessels in your vicinity.
+Press the “Red” button on the radio and the communications begins.